BRP Magat Salamat: Republic of Vietnam Navy

 She was then transferred to the Republic of Vietnam on 17 April 1962.
 She served the Vietnamese Navy as RVN Chi Lăng II (HQ-08) up until her escape to the Philippines in 1975, together with other South Vietnamese Navy ships and their respective crew.

 Philippine Navy

 She was formally acquired by the Philippine Navy on 5 April 1976, and was commissioned into the Philippine Navy on 7 February 1977 and was renamed RPS Magat Salamat (PS-20).
 She was renamed to BRP Magat Salamat (PS-20) in June 1980 using a new localized prefix.

 In the 1990-1993 overhaul and refit program for the 6 ships of Malvar-class patrol corvettes, PS-20 Magat Salamat wasn't included; and the following year 1994, along with her sistership PS-29 Negros Occidental, both of them was planned to be discarded instead by 1995.

 But between 1996 and 1997, the Magat Salamat underwent major overhaul, weapons and radar systems refit, and upgrade of communications gear.
-Safe to assume, this move was caused by the Chinese incursions on the West Philippine Sea during that time which entails the Philippines' need for more ships, with PS-20 just serving for interim.
-Not to mention, the AFP Modernization Law was passed prior to it (1995 February) which mandates funding - thus explains the funding for her overhaul & refit.

 She was assigned with the Patrol Force of the Philippine Fleet, under the jurisdiction of Naval Forces Eastern Mindanao.